Revised with new data in November 2022.

 Because let's face it, just producing more mediocre campaigns isn't anybody's objective.

 Instead, we employ marketing agility to help us adjust and adapt to incoming data in a timely, meaningful way.
-We want to escape from fire drill mode entirely, not just be better fire fighters.
+We want to entirely escape fire drill mode, not just be better firefighters.

 So let's see what the data has to say about the potential to achieve these lofty ambitions.

-53% of Agile marketers say they can more effectively prioritize their work in an Agile environment.
-Another 53% also tell us they’re simply more productive with Agile (AgileSherpas/Aprimo)
+63% of Agile marketers say they can more effectively manage priorities in an Agile environment.
+Another 62% also tell us they’re simply more productive with Agile (AgileSherpas)

-Since the same study conducted last year, these stats have doubled.
+Since the same study has been conducted for the past 5 years, these numbers have increased significantly.

-Twice as many Agile marketing teams are experiencing better prioritization and productivity in 2020 than in 2019.
+Many more Agile marketing teams are experiencing better prioritization and productivity in 2022 than in previous years.

 21% of senior marketers enjoy more efficient marketing iterations once they're Agile.
 (Aprimo/Forbes)